djds23/stacker-lang/README.rst

 Install with: ``pip install stacker-lang``

-This should install the bin ``stacker-repl`` command in your current environment.
+This should install the bin ``stacker-cli`` command in your current environment.

 The repl will look something like this::